hmc-cs111-spring2023/project/README.md

 _Finish your artifact no later than **Friday, April 28**._

-Commit all the materials for your language, along with a few sample programs.
+Commit all the materials for your language, along with a few sample programs, to your artifact repo.
 Be sure the `README.md` file describes how a user can run the sample programs in your language, including any additional software, libraries, or tools that are required.
 Test-drive this process to make sure that someone else can easily use your DSL.
 Your code should follow good practices.
 In particular, it should be well-architected (i.e., modular), well-tested, and well-documented.